-Read on to see the software buyer's guide table...a comparison of 4 cloud-based software solutions.
-This blog will will look at the main reasons why using such software is better than many traditional approaches, which companies are working in the domain and the questions you should ask before you choose a solution.
+Read on to see the software buyer's guide table...a comparison of 4 cloud-based software solutions for functional safety.
+This blog will will look at the main reasons why using such software is better than many traditional approaches, which companies are working in the domain, and the questions you should ask before you choose a solution.

 Do you need specialist software to manage the safety life-cycle?